amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This keeps the consistency with the accuracy on the test set of GT-SRB, which reaches into more than 94 % in testing accuracy.

 The following bar charts are used to visualize the softmax probabilities for each prediction.
-In each bar chart, the corresponding top 5 softmax probabilities for each image along with the sign type of each probability are shownn.
+In each bar chart, the corresponding top 5 softmax probabilities for each image along with the sign type of each probability are shown.

+![alt text][image5]

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)